 Not sure where to look?
 You’re already in the right spot.
-We created a funding finder to help you find funding opportunities within your community with over 700 different opportunities within the US and Canada to get you started.
+We created a free funding finder tool to help you find funding opportunities within your community with nearly 800 different opportunities within the US to get you started.
 STEM funding is provided from a variety of different sources.
 Read on to learn more about the different types of funding opportunities available to STEM educators.

 Typically, your department of education has a grant resource site.
 States receive funding from their annual budget and some opportunities require an application.
 You’ll find that many states have specific grants available for funding STEM and it’s a great place to start!